jeffgillan/yolo_drone/README.md

 The [Waldo](https://huggingface.co/StephanST/WALDO30) dataset is the developers private dataset of synthetic and "augmented" / semi-synthetic data.
 It is not currently public.

-The WALDO fine tuned model is available on Hugging Face [here](https://huggingface.co/StephanST/WALDO30/resolve/main/WALDO30_yolov8m_640x640.pt?download=true).
-Download the `pt` file to your local machine.

-Having access to a GPU will significantly increase the speed of the predictions.

 <br>
 <br>